baitian-spring2021/Book-Management-Web-App/README.md

-# WebApp
+# Book Management Web App

-This is a book management web application with user authentication([API docs](https://app.swaggerhub.com/apis-docs/csye6225/spring2021)).
-All infrastructure codes are included in this organization.
+This is a spring boot application using AWS for all backend services ([APIs doc](https://app.swaggerhub.com/apis-docs/csye6225/spring2021)).
+All infrastructure codes are included in the same organization.

 ### Backend Architecture
 ![Architecture Design](https://github.com/baitian-spring2021/webapp/blob/main/Cloud%20Architecture.jpeg)